 For those who have high bounce rates, the repercussions are more than just having your emails land in the wrong inbox — you’ll also damage your sender reputation, and potentially get into hot soup with your email service provider.

 How does this work?
 Each email service provider has its own policy on bounce and complaint rates, and if you send out a campaign that generates a bounce or complaint rate that’s beyond their allowable limit, your account will get suspended.
 Think of it this way — your email service provider can’t afford to let your high bounce rates affect their business, and land their sending IPs on blacklists.
-So make sure you send your campaigns only to verified email addresses, and keep your bounce rates low!
+So make sure you send your campaigns only to verified email addresses (you can use a marketing automation software like Kartra) and keep your bounce rates low!

 3. Avoid overpaying for your email marketing plan